-- 1% of General Security A share component was inactive for the reporting period, 1% lower than the prior reporting period (increased activity) (Table 6). - 4% of General Security B share component was inactive for the reporting period, 2% higher than prior reporting period. - 80% of supplementary share component was inactive for the reporting period, 73% higher than prior reporting period. - Considering all categories of access licence, 27% were inactive for the reporting period, compared to 4% in the prior reporting period (decreased activity). - Utilisation of available water from regulated supplies (excludes supplementary) increased to 97% (Figure 22).
+- The percentage of inactive licences during the reporting period was comparatively very high, due to access licence restrictions (Table 6). - 95% of General Security A share component was inactive for the reporting period, 94% higher than the prior reporting period (decreased activity, with limited availability and restrictions). - 79% of General Security B share component was inactive for the reporting period, 75% higher than prior reporting period. - 5% of supplementary share component was inactive for the reporting period, 75% lower than prior reporting period, following access to the February 2020 flow event. - Considering all categories of access licence, 80% were inactive for the reporting period, compared to 4% in the prior reporting period (decreased activity). - Utilisation of available water from regulated supplies (excludes supplementary) decreased by 83% to 14%, again reflective of limited resources and restrictions on usage of what was available (Figure 23).

-Figure 22: Percentage utilisation of NSW allocation (water availability, against account usage and trade out to Qld).
+Figure 23: Percentage utilisation of NSW allocation (water availability, against account usage and trade out to Qld).